mazenS1/tcp/downloads/README.md

 2. Client sends filename request
 3. Server checks file existence and size
 4. Server fragments file into segments
-5. Each segment is sfnt with:
+5. Each segment is sent with:
    - Sequence number
    - Checksum
    - Data